 Is there any COVID-related travel restrictions?

-In general, students moving to Canada must have a valid study permit (or a letter of introduction demonstrating study permit approval) and be enrolled in a certified learning institution with a COVID-19 preparedness plan that has been authorised.
-Even if you've had all of your vaccinations, you may be required to quarantine for 14 days once you arrive.
+In general, students moving to Canada must have a valid study permit (or a letter of introduction demonstrating study permit approval) and enroll in a certified learning institution with an approved COVID-19 preparedness plan.
+Even if you've had all of your vaccinations, you might need to quarantine for 14 days upon arrival.

 Because COVID travel restrictions are continually changing, it's advisable to consult the Canadian government's COVID travel website for students and international employees before leaving your home country.